UMass Memorial Hearing Improvement Center

 Tina Coderre has over 30 years of experience at UMASS Memorial.
 Mrs. Coderre holds a Bachelor’s in Communication Disorders from Worcester State College and a Master’s of Audiology from UMASS Amherst.
 Mrs. Coderre specializes in diagnostics, amplification for pediatrics and adults as well as Auditory Processing evaluations.

-Caitlin Cotter holds a Bachelor’s degree in Communication Disorders from UMass Amherst and a Doctorate in Audiology from James Madison University.
-She completed her externship at UMass Memorial Medical Center and joined the UMass Audiology department as an Audiologist following her externship.
-She specializes in pediatric and adult diagnostics, amplification, and cochlear implants.
+Caitlin Agreda holds a Bachelor’s degree in Communication Disorders from UMass Amherst and a Doctorate in Audiology from James Madison University.
+Caitlin has been with UMass Memorial Medical Center’s Audiology department since 2014.
+She works within our Hearing Improvement Center where she specializes in adult and pediatric amplification.
+She also works within our Hearing Implant Program working with adult and pediatric cochlear implant and Baha patients.

 The Audiology department at UMass Memorial Medical Center in Worcester provide the highest quality hearing assessment and hearing rehabilitative services for both children and adults.